cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 ### Recommendations

-Lose the animated GIFs of CLI interactions.
+I strongly recommend removing the animated GIFs of CLI interactions.
 Especially the multi-window ones.
 They illustrate nothing and make the reader seasick.
+Depending on their purpose, replace them with code samples and/or flow diagrams.

 ## Contributor documentation